rudrijoshi/Workday_Scheduler/README.md

 # Third-Party APIs: Work Day Scheduler

-## Description
+## DescriptionThe Daily Planner is a productivity tool designed to help busy employees effectively manage their time by adding and

-The Daily Planner is a productivity tool designed to help busy employees effectively manage their time by adding and organizing important events throughout the day.
+organizing important events throughout the day.
 This intuitive web application displays the current day, provides timeblocks for standard business hours, and color-codes events to indicate whether they are in the past, present, or future.
 Users can easily enter, save, and retrieve their daily schedule, ensuring that their important tasks arewell-organized and always at